 Nursing, Midwifery and Allied Health Professional Research Hub

 The Trust has a number of initiatives to support nurses, midwives and AHPs (NMAHP) to become research active.
-The Trust NMAHP research lead is Professor Heather Jarman.
+The Trust Research Director for NMAHPs is Professor Heather Jarman.

 If you’d like more information on developing your career in research, and the advice and support we provide, please get in touch.

 The aim of the fellowship programme is to develop clinical excellence and research capacity (the ability to carry out research) amongst nurses, midwives and allied health professionals at St George’s.
 It is aimed at Band 6 NMAHPs and Research Fellows are released from practice 1 day per week (0.2WTE) to undertake a structured, year long researcher development programme including a fully funded PGCert in Research Methods.